featurepeek/marketing-website/content/blog/the-subtle-art-of-giving-great-code-reviews/index.md

 *   **Sharing Knowledge:** When programming, there are often several ways to solve a problem.
 Reflecting on why this particular approach was chosen reveals hidden knowledge.
 For example, the reviewee might have a different understanding of the architecture of the application, a superior knowledge of the technology being used or is lacking a key skill — all of which are opportunities to share knowledge.
 *   **Better Estimates:** When estimates are wrong, code reviews are an opportunity to see where the hidden complexities or difficulties were.
 This leads to more accurate estimates in the future.
 *   **Mentoring:** Code reviews can uncover areas for improvement and self-development, which is invaluable to any reviewee.
 It can also be valuable for the reviewer, who will learn by teaching others.
 *   **Check requirements:** Code reviews are the perfect opportunity for agile teams to return to the user story acceptance criteria and check that requirements are met.
-For added insight, involve stakeholders, designers and product managers with a review tool like [FeaturePeek](https://featurepeek.com/), so they can see what has been done easily.
+For added insight, involve stakeholders, designers, and product managers with review tools like [FeaturePeek](https://featurepeek.com/).

 ## How to give great code reviews